microsoft/SqlScriptDOM/CONTRIBUTING.md

 ### Running the tests

-> Note: Only the priority 0 tests are currently supported on macOS and Linux.

 You can run tests directly in Visual Studio Text Explorer or by using the ```dotnet test``` command.

 Example: To run all priority 0 tests